 Your business should handle plastic waste in an effective, sustainable way.
 You need to organise the storage of your plastic waste in preparation for collection day.

 Waste containers provide a set, on-site location for plastic waste to go.
-This prevents confusion among waste and sustainability managers about how to organise plastic in the work environment
+This prevents confusion among waste and sustainability managers about how to organise plastic in the work environment.
+Dedicated plastic waste containers or balers can help separate materials at source, reduce contamination, and prepare plastics for efficient collection and recycling.

 5. ❌ The best way to recycle plastic is to not do it at all